docker/docs/_includes/install-script.md

 environments**, and you should understand the potential risks before you use
 them:

-- The scripts require `root` or `sudo` privileges in order to run.
+- The scripts require `root` or `sudo` privileges to run.
 Therefore, you should carefully examine and audit the scripts before running them.
 - The scripts attempt to detect your Linux distribution and version and configure your package management system for you.
 In addition, the scripts do